ncatlab/nlab-content/pages/18126.md

 Notice the subtlety: Naively could have considered as open subsets the unions of products of open subsets of the factors, without the constraint that only finitely many of them differ from the corresponding total space.
 This also defines a topology, called the _[[box topology]]_.
-For a [[finite set|finite index set]] $I$ this coincides with the topologgy obtained by applying the binary product topological space construction.
+For a [[finite set|finite index set]] $I$ this coincides with the topology obtained by applying the binary product topological space construction.
 But for infinite index sets it does not.

 =--